szhang32/PIDFE/README.md

         [-i inDir] is the directory containing paired-end read, i.e., *_R1.fastq and *_R2.fastq.
 Asterisk(*) can represent zero or any number of characters.
 Default: current working directoary
         [-o output] is the output file name.
 Default: p_insertions.txt

+## Output
+The output file contains identified P-element insertion, the number of reads supporting each insertion, and estimated frequencies.
 ## Contacts
 If you find any bugs or have difficulties using PIDFE, please feel free to contact Shuo Zhang (shuozhang23@gmail.com).